pedromorgan/xlrd/doc/source/tutorial.rst

 Unicode
 -------

-All text attributes and values produced by ``xlrd`` will be either unicode objects or, in rare cases, ascii strings.
+All text attributes and values used by :py:mod:`xlrd` will be either unicode objects or, in rare cases, ascii strings.

 Each piece of text in an Excel file written by Microsoft Excel is encoded into one of the following:

 *   Latin1, if it fits
 *   UTF_16_LE, if it doesn't fit into Latin1
 *   In older files, by an encoding specified by an MS codepage.
 These are mapped to Python encodings by ``xlrd`` and still result in unicode objects.

 In rare cases, other software has been known to write no codepage or the wrong codepage into Excel files.
-In this case, the correct encoding may need to be specified to ``open_workbook``:
+In this case, the correct encoding may need to be specified to :py:func:`xlrd.open_workbook`.

 ::